rlwhitcomb/utilities/README.md

 Work going on currently includes:

-- Making a GUI version of WordFind, with the same program able to operate either from command line or as a GUI form.
 - Convert D.C to Java (include supporting code).
 - Get "pivot" builds working, including Javadoc, packaging, etc.
 - New Java-based "tail", "head", and other Linux utilities missing on Windows.